brysonian/Vicious/README.md

 To install, download the library and put it in your include path (or just in your web folder).

+## Requirements
+Vicious takes advantage of a number of PHP 5.3 specific features like namespaces and late static bindings.
+We're looking into ways to generate a downgraded version for older versions of PHP.

 ## Htaccess
 Vicious, like sinatra, is built around "pretty urls," but to enable these on Apache requires some mod_rewrite voodoo.
 Vicious comes with a very basic generator that allows you to create an htaccess file ready to use in your app.